k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/01_nondb_interfaces_overview.md

 * [HTTP Interface](05_HTTP_interface.md)
 * [Local File System](06_local_file_sys.md)
 * [Custom Interface](07_custom_interface.md)
 * Search Interface.
-This interface type supports cross instance search functionality and is needed to enable Fabric connecting the search engine when Search is defined on any of LU tables.
+This interface type supports cross-instance searches and is needed to enable Fabric to connect to the search engine when a Search is defined on LU tables.
 [Click for more information about Search Implementation Steps](/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md).